DistortedDragon1o4/voxel/README.md

 - The world is infinite
 - Has a sort of block format, which enables complex block models, but there is no way to import models so good luck writing that in code
 - A very weird and barebones implementation of a day/night cycle shader
-- Block breaking and placing (though temporarily broken)
+- Block breaking and placing
 - Also has a cool HUD powered by ImGUI
 - Optimisations like frustum culling and "occlusion culling" (but the time taken to generate and compute visibility of chunks has increased)